-So many of us love to look out the window at flocks of birds adorning our lawns, but they can be a nuisance in some cases.
-Birds eat flowers, nuts, and fruits growing in our yard and may attract other animals, like predators, to the area.
+So many of us love to look out the window at the flocks of birds adorning our lawns, but they can be a nuisance in some cases.
+Birds eat flowers, nuts, and fruits growing in our yards and may attract other animals, like predators, to the area.
 They’re also known as good alarm clocks for a reason — you’re likely to hear their sweet songs sometimes even before the sun comes up.

 Of course, we never want to hurt birds, and it’s typically illegal to do so, but there are plenty of humane ways to discourage them from visiting.
 If you love looking at photos of birds more than watching them devour your fruit trees, here’s how to keep birds away.

-Songbirds have lots of enemies both in the sky and on the ground.
-Use that to your advantage by setting up fake snakes, scarecrows, and owls around your home and garden.
-These will scare off any smaller birds who might check out the area.
-While you’re at it, put sticky decals on the outside of your window to help birds know to stay away from the glass (it doesn’t work if you stick them to the inside because of the reflection).
+Step 2: Set up predator decoys and window decals.
+Put up fake snakes, scarecrows, and owls around your home and garden to scare off any smaller birds who might check out the area.
+While you’re at it, place sticky decals on the outside of your window to help birds know to stay away from the glass (it doesn’t work if you stick them to the inside because of the reflection).

 Some of the best include peppermint oil, hot chili or cayenne pepper, garlic, and vinegar.
-Order a few of these or dig them out of the cupboard and apply to areas where you don’t want birds investigating by mixing with water and spraying it on.
+Order a few of these or dig them out of the cupboard and apply them to areas where you don’t want birds investigating by mixing with water and spraying it on.
 This fades quickly, so you want to apply every week and after rain.
-Never use harsh chemicals. as they will hurt birds and your plants or other wildlife.
+Never use harsh chemicals as they will hurt birds and your plants or other wildlife.